Henry Stern (New York politician): Parks Commissioner

 In February 1983, Mayor Edward I. Koch appointed Stern Commissioner of Parks and Recreation; he served for Koch's second and third term.

 The election of Mayor Rudolph W. Giuliani in 1993 brought him back into city government; he was appointed Parks Commissioner, starting January 1, 1994.
 He was one of the few Giuliani commissioners to serve the entire eight years of his mayoralty, plus a month with Mayor Bloomberg.

 An eccentric (but popular) aspect of his later tenure as Parks Commissioner was his insistence that Parks employees and friends of parks have nicknames (called "park names" or "noms du parc") used for communication, especially over walkie-talkies.
-Stern's personal nickname is "StarQuest".
+Stern's personal nickname was "StarQuest".

 During his tenure, Stern mandated at least one animal-themed sculpture at every playground the city built or renovated.
 According to his employee, and later successor, Adrian Benepe, Stern had an obsession with animal-themed architecture, and oversaw the installation of hundreds of animal structures in playgrounds.
 Another signature policy was the erection of large flagstaffs with naval-style yards bearing both American and Parks Department flags in many parks.
 In 2021, the parks department announced it was opening a Home for Retired Playground Animals in Flushing Meadows–Corona Park, which will be home to the animals which are no longer maintained in their playgrounds.